JeremiahKaren/35percent.github.io/aylesbury-estate.md

 In a local [news interview](http://www.southwarknews.co.uk/news/my-conscience-is-clear-council-leader-peter-john-comes-out-fighting-as-heygate-deal-scrutinised/) he claimed that _"brutalist architecture wasn’t conducive to building a successful economic community"._ He evidenced this claim with an anecdote, in which he described local MP Harriet Harman's visit to the Aylesbury estate: _"Harriet and a councillor were in a lift with a man injecting drugs in his penis.
 That’s not the sign of a successful community"._

-One fact that receives little mention in Cllr John's brutalist sink estate rhetoric is that the Aylesbury estate is not exclusively concrete construction; there are over 300 brick built properties on the estate equally earmarked for demolition.
+One fact that escapes Councillor John's brutalist sink estate rhetoric is that the Aylesbury estate is not exclusively concrete construction; there are over 300 traditional brick built properties on the estate equally earmarked for demolition.

 ![](/img/aylesburyredbrick.jpg)
 *One block of over 300 red brick properties on the Aylesbury estate*